Cerebrovascular accident symptoms. How to improve poor circulation in different ways

 2. Removes waste and toxins from the body.

-3. The flow of blood promotes the healing of wounds or injuries on the body.
+3. Blood flow helps heal wounds or injuries on the body.

 4. The system also regulates temperature and pH levels in the body.

-You may have poor circulation due to several reasons:
+You may have poor circulation for several reasons:

 • Arteriosclerosis